Strip That Down

-"Strip That Down" is the debut solo single by English singer and songwriter Liam Payne featuring American rapper Quavo.
-It was released on 19 May 2017, via Parlophone Records in the UK and Fueled By Ramen in the US.
-The song was written by Payne, Ed Sheeran—who contributes uncredited vocals to the song, Steve Mac and Quavo.
+"Strip That Down" is the debut solo single by the English singer-songwriter Liam Payne featuring American rapper Quavo.
+It was released on 19 May 2017, via Capitol Records in the UK and Republic Records in the US.
+Ed Sheeran, who contributes additional vocals to the song, and producer Steve Mac contributed to the writing.
 It was serviced to US contemporary hit radio on 23 May 2017.
 The song's accompanying music video was released on 2 June 2017.
 The lyrical content is supposed to reflect Payne's freedom to venture into raunchy musical elements after departing from the British-Irish boy band One Direction.
 The song appears as a bonus track on Payne's debut studio album LP1.
-To date, it has sold 11.5 million units worldwide.
+As of October 2024, it has sold 11.5 million units worldwide.

 Background

 After One Direction went on a hiatus, Payne, who co-wrote songs on each of the group's five albums, intended to focus only on songwriting.
 He told Billboard:

 The singer met Ed Sheeran in London in the late summer of 2016, "We went in, sat around and discussed a bunch of things about life, and [the song] basically just came together," said Payne.
 After working with Sheeran and producer Steve Mac, Payne decided to add Migos member Quavo into the mix as the song's featured artist.
 While talking about how that collaboration came together in an interview with iHeartRadio, Payne said; "I was thinking, like rapper time, it was going to take two or three weeks.
 But, we got it, played it straight away, and we were like, 'We absolutely love it.'
 He's a great man to have on the team."